 - A production budget to build early-stage prototypes

 - Significant in-kind support from the StoryFutures team in developing their idea and business proposition

 - Ownership of IP they develop as part of the fellowship, and the ability to exploit this IP commercially

 - Introductions to potential customers and funders to support taking their idea to market.

 We welcome interest from all SMEs based in the Gateway Cluster area and broader London that have experience in creative immersive storytelling.
 To qualify the company needs to be an SME with fewer than 250 employees and turnover under £50m.

 Applications closed in the Spring for our latest Fellowships in Immersive Storytelling.
 We offered five creative companies a chance to appoint 'Fellows' to develop early-stage prototypes in immersive storytelling.
 This programme is co-funded by Royal Holloway, University of London.
 The fellowships were available in two topic areas:

 - Visitor experience and heritage,

 - Multi-disciplinary storytelling

-We are looking to appoint our fellows this Spring, to deliver prototypes in Autumn 2020.
-Each fellow will receive £20,000 funding alongside academic expertise from both Royal Holloway, and the University of Creative Arts, as well as significant in-kind support from the StoryFutures team.
+We have appointed our fellows and they are aiming to deliver prototypes in Autumn 2020.
+Each fellow receives £20,000 funding alongside academic expertise from both Royal Holloway, and the University of Creative Arts, as well as significant in-kind support from the StoryFutures team.